micro-os-plus/architecture-aarch64-xpack/README.md

 ## Developer info

+### Overview

-This source xPack provides general AArch64 definitions an the implementation for the µOS++ scheduler, running on **Arm AArch64** devices. (not yet)
+This source xPack provides general AArch64 definitions.

 ### Status

-The µOS++ AArch64 definitions are minimalistic, for running the tests.
+The **architecture-aarch64** source library is fully functional, but minimalistic, for running semihosted tests.

 ### Build & integration info

+The project is written in C++ and assembly and it is expected to be used in C and C++ projects.

+The source code was compiled with aarch64-none-elf-gcc 11 and should be warning free.

+To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).

-To include this package in a project, consider the following details.
+For other build systems, consider the following details:

 #### Include folders